Kyrie Irving: 2013–2014: All-Star Game MVP

 Fans chose Irving to be the starting point guard for the Eastern Conference in the 2014 NBA All-Star game.
 He was the All-Star game MVP, recording 31 points and 14 assists as the East beat the West 163–155.

-On February 28, 2014, Irving recorded his first career triple-double with 21 points, 12 assists and 10 rebounds in a 99–79 win over the Utah Jazz.
+On February 28, 2014, Irving recorded his first career triple-double with 21 points, 12 assists and 10 rebounds in a 99–79 victory over the Utah Jazz.
 This was also the Cavaliers' first triple-double since March 16, 2010.
 On April 5, 2014, Irving recorded a then career-high 44 points in a 96–94 overtime loss to the Charlotte Bobcats.
-Irving averaged 20.8 points, 6.1 assists, 3.6 rebounds, and 1.5 steals on the season.
+He averaged 20.8 points, 6.1 assists, 3.6 rebounds, and 1.5 steals on the season.

 2014–2015: Big Three formation and first NBA Finals

 On July 10, 2014, Irving signed a five-year, $90 million contract extension with the Cavaliers.
 His contract extension came in the wake of LeBron James's return to Cleveland and Kevin Love's trade request from Minnesota, as the trio teamed up to start a new "Big Three" in Cleveland.
-After a shaky start to the season, in which they fell to a record of 5–7 after a November 22 loss to Toronto, the Cavaliers went on an eight-game winning streak during which Irving averaged 19.3 points per game, including a 37-point game against the New York Knicks on December 4.
+After a shaky start to the season, where they fell to a 5–7 record after a November 22 loss to Toronto, the Cavaliers went on an eight-game winning streak, where Irving averaged 19.3 points per game, including a 37-point game against the New York Knicks on December 4.

 After their streak-ending loss on December 11 to Oklahoma City, the Cavaliers went on to win just five more games in December, finishing 2014 at 18–14.
-All of the new Big Three missed time during December, contributing to team's inconsistency and mediocre play.
+All of the new Big Three missed time during December, contributing to the team's inconsistency and mediocre play.
 The Cavaliers began their 2015 schedule on January 2 as they snapped a three-game losing streak with Irving's help.
-He scored 23 points, and with Love's 27, the Cavaliers defeated the Charlotte Hornets, 91–87.
-The Cavaliers' next game, against Dallas on January 4, was a season low for Irving, who scored just six points before leaving in the third quarter with lower back tightness; the Cavaliers lost, 109–90.
-Irving missed the next game, against Philadelphia, before returning to action on January 7 against Houston to tie a then first-half career high of 23 points.
+He scored 23 points, and with Love's 27, the Cavaliers defeated the Charlotte Hornets 91–87.
+The next game against Dallas two days later, was a season low for Irving, who scored just six points before leaving in the third quarter with lower back tightness; the Cavaliers lost 109–90.
+Irving missed the following game against Philadelphia, before returning to action on January 7 against Houston to tie a then first-half career high of 23 points.
 He finished the game with a then season-high 38 points, but could not lead the Cavaliers to a win as they lost 105–93, the team's seventh loss in nine games.